 Reduce Critical Event Check Alerts

-The Windows Critical Event Check helps you determine the state of the system.
-However at least one Event Log entry may be picked up by the Check each time it runs, so the check can result in a daily Alert email.
+At least one Event Log entry may be picked up by the Critical Event Check each time it runs, resulting in a daily alert emails.

 To reduce the number of generated Critical Event alert emails, you can put the Critical Event Check in Report Mode.